slowdivePTG/Notes/Accretion Processes/Chapter 4 Spherical Symmetric Flow.md

   In this way, the accretion timescale is quite interesting, as it only takes several million years for a sun-like object to double its mass.
 For a SMBH $\sim10^6M_\odot$, the timescale to reach double mass is only 0.3 yr.

 We note that in reality, BH feedback suppresses the accretion somehow.
 Thus, $\dot M_B$ is the upper limit of the actual accretion rate.

-For Bondi case,
+In this case,

 $$
 \frac{\text dM_*}{\text dt}=AM_*^2
 $$